Chinese

 CHI 353 Talking Point: Epidemics and Their Controversies in China and Beyond (4 Credits)

 This course is designed to help students to deepen their understanding of China’s culture and society through the controversies and debates surrounding the epidemics, and Covid-19 in particular, while developing their Chinese language skills in the process.
 In this course, students attempt to understand people’s experiences and feelings in the locked-down cities, analyze gender issues in the medical care workplace and study discrimination against people who are from high-risk districts.
 Students explore topics such as whether or not people feel comfortable covering their faces; the role of NGOs in epidemics; and so on.
+Prerequisite: CHI 302 or placement test.
 Enrollment limited to 15. {F}

 Fall, Spring, Variable